 Panel discussion: Operationalising a whole of community response to improve emergency management effectiveness and societal resilience

-• Overcoming our saviour complex – recognising that community often has more to offer us as Emergency Managers than we have to offer them
+• Overcoming the saviour complex – recognising that the community often has more to offer Emergency Managers and first responders than they have to offer them

 • Community autonomy vs. national coordination - Balancing national directives with community-led planning